kempniu/yafut/README.md

 Yaffs code that Yafut builds upon supports both Yaffs1 and Yaffs2 file systems.
-Yafut assumes that MTD devices with 512-byte pages use Yaffs1 while those with 2048-byte pages use Yaffs2.
+Yafut assumes that MTD devices with 512-byte pages use Yaffs1 while those with 1024-byte or larger pages use Yaffs2.
 There is currently no way to override this assumption other than by modifying the source code.

 ### Do I need to manually set any Yaffs parameters?